 There have been judicial, congressional, and executive branch efforts to repeal, modify or delay the implementation of the law.
-On June 17, 2021, the U.S. Supreme Court dismissed a challenge on procedural grounds that argued the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress.
+On June 17, 2021 the U.S. Supreme Court dismissed a challenge on procedural grounds that argued the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress.
 In addition, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022, or IRA, into law, which among other things, extends enhanced subsidies for individuals purchasing health insurance coverage in ACA marketplaces through plan year 2025.
-The IRA also eliminates the "donut hole" under the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost and created a new manufacturer discount program.
+The IRA also eliminates the "donut hole" under the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost and creating a new manufacturer discount program.
 It is possible that the ACA will be subject to judicial or Congressional challenges in the future.
-It is unclear how any such challenges and the healthcare reform measures of the Biden administration will impact the ACA.
-We are continuing to monitor any changes to the ACA that, in turn, may potentially impact our business in the future.
+If the ACA is repealed or modified, or if implementation of certain aspects of the Health Care Reform Law are delayed, such repeal, modification or delay may materially adversely impact our business, strategies, prospects, operating results or financial condition.
+We are unable to predict the full impact of any repeal or modification in the implementation of the ACA on us at this time.

 In addition, other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
 For example, the IRA, among other things, (1) directs the U.S. Department of Health and Human Services ("HHS") to negotiate the price of certain single-source drugs and biologics covered under Medicare and (2) imposes rebates under Medicare Part B and Medicare Part D to penalize price increases that outpace inflation.
 The IRA permits HHS to implement many of these provisions through guidance, as opposed to regulation, for the initial years.
 HHS has and will continue to issue and update guidance as these programs are implemented.
-These provisions will take effect progressively starting in fiscal year 2023, although they may be subject to legal challenges.
+These provisions will take effect progressively starting in fiscal year 2023, although the Medicare drug pricing negotiation program is currently subject to legal challenges.
 It is currently unclear how the IRA will be implemented but is likely to have a significant impact on the pharmaceutical industry.
 Further, in response to the Biden administration's October 2022 executive order, on February 14, 2023, HHS released a report outlining three new models for testing by the CMS Innovation Center which will be evaluated on their ability to lower the cost of drugs, promote accessibility, and improve quality of care.
 It is unclear whether the models will be utilized in any health reform measures in the future.
 We expect that additional federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, and in turn could significantly reduce the projected value of certain development projects and reduce or eliminate our profitability.
 These new laws may result in additional reductions in Medicare and other healthcare funding, which could have a material adverse effect on customers for the Company's product candidates, if approved, and accordingly, the financial operations.